Offer to publish in a journal

 E-mail: ceviews2020@gmail.com

-The editors, who reserve the right to editorial and linguistic editing of the text, accept yet unpublished contributions of a methodological nature.
-In addition to the peer-reviewed papers, they also accept reports, documents and reviews thematically corresponding to the focus of the monothematic issue, which must be sent by August 31, 2025.
-Contributions can be published in V4 languages (Slovak, Czech, Polish, and Hungarian), in English, and, by agreement with the editors, in other world languages, with formal instructions valid for the journal Stredoeurópske pohľady (the template).
-Based on an independent and completed review process, the selected authors will be informed by the editors about the acceptance of their contribution.
-The issue is expected to be published in July 2026.
+The editorial board reserves the right to edit and proofread the text and only accepts previously unpublished contributions using sociological, linguistic, and didactic research methods with applications in pedagogy.
+Reports, documents, and reviews corresponding to the theme of this monothematic issue may also be accepted.
+Contributions may be published in the languages of the V4 countries (Slovak, Czech, Polish, and Hungarian), in English, and, upon agreement with the editors, in other world languages, in the formal format valid for the journal Central European Views (the template).
+Based on an independent and successful completion of a reviewing process selected author(s) will be informed about acceptance of their paper.
+The estimated date of publishing this issue is December 2026.

 Formal Instructions for Writing Papers